-Goodreads allows the author to control the number of giveaway copies as well as the option to check which countries can be included in the giveaway.
+Goodreads allows the author to control the number of giveaway copies.
+It also gives the option to check which countries can be included in the giveaway.
 I’d probably limit any future giveaways to the US because of the expense of mailing outside the country.
-However, I really think my books would sell in Canada and the UK, and I wanted to reach out to those markets by including those countries.
+However, I really think my books would sell in Canada and the UK.
+Thus, I wanted to reach out to those markets by including those countries.

 From the random sample of 50 drawn from 1226 names, 30% came from the US, 20% from Canada, and %10 from the Great Britain.
-I think that confirms my hunch that the book, or at least a free copy of the book, appeals to readers outside the US.
+That confirms my hunch that the book, or at least a free one, appeals to readers outside the US.

 Until recently, Goodreads only allowed hard copies in their giveaway program.
 However, I believe that they have now extended the program to include books on Kindle.
 That would certainly alleviate the mailing costs.

 I’m Learning by Doing that it takes continuous effort to promote and market a book.
-I’ve made some unwise purchases when it comes to services, which I’ll chalk up to experience and correct the next time around.
+I’ve made some unwise purchases when it comes to services.
+I’ll chalk those up to experience and correct them the next time around.
 Hopefully, by sharing my experiences with others, I can provide a basis for others to evaluate the choices I’ve made, so that they can make better and less costly ones.
-And, I’m repeating the offer I made in the last blog for reader advice: